-The TOP DL V2 platform provides services to both external devices and internal applets as the PIV and Card Manager applets.
+The TOP DL/IL v2 platform provides services to both external devices and internal applets as the PIV, OATH and Card Manager applets.

 External devices have access to services by sending APDU commands while internal applets such as the PIV Applet has access to services through internal API entry points.